Webstrates/MyWebstrates/README.md

 # MyWebstrates

-This is the code repo for MyWebstrates which will be presented at [UIST 2024](https://uist.acm.org/2024/) in Pittsburgh Oct.
+This is the code repo for MyWebstrates which was presented at [UIST 2024](https://uist.acm.org/2024/) in Pittsburgh Oct.
 13-16 2024.

 MyWebstrates is a reimplementation of [Webstrates](https://webstrates.net) designed to work as [local-first software](https://www.inkandswitch.com/local-first/).
 Unlike the original Webstrates, which relies on a central server, MyWebstrates makes servers optional, enabling new possibilities like offline work, peer-to-peer collaboration, and greater control over data.
 It uses [Automerge](https://automerge.org), a local-first CRDT (Conflict-free Replicated Data Type) library, which offers even more advanced features than Webstrates, such as sophisticated versioning and interoperability with other software.
 Read more in the research paper below.